 The Michigan Bar Exam assesses whether or not a candidate is competent to practice law in Michigan.
+The exam is comprised of two parts - the Multistate Bar Exam (MBE) and the state-specific essay portion.
+A minimum scaled score of 135 out of 200 possible points is required to pass.

-The first portion of the Michigan Bar Exam is the Multistate Bar Examination, or the MBE.
+The second portion of the Michigan Bar Exam is the Multistate Bar Examination, or the MBE.
 The MBE is administered twice annually; once on the last Wednesday in February and again on the last Wednesday in July.

 For more information on the Michigan Bar Exam, visit the official Michigan Bar Examination site.